lpenguin/microbiota-resistome/Readme.md

 ## Model running

 You can run model one time or if you need you can run multiply times with equal parameters set values.
 At fist step, you should fill up file with config properties.
 You can use default config properties for *Shigella sp.* (microbiota-resistome/resources/config.properties).
+Description is [here](https://github.com/lpenguin/microbiota-resistome/blob/master/pictures/descriptOfInput.pdf).

 ### Simple running